A global partnership

 Giving refugee children an education

 Chad is surrounded by conflicts in neighboring countries and still feeling the effects of famine and other crises that have left it one of the world's poorest countries and host to 400,000 refugees.
 GPE, which allocates about half of its grant funding to support countries affected by fragility and conflict, is supporting Chad's efforts to strengthen its school system which was weak even before large numbers of refugees arrived.

 In the remote Lake Chad region, where many refugees live, 62% of Chad's children are out of school.
 With GPE's support, Chad is not only addressing the immediate humanitarian needs of the refugees but also creating a stronger and more enduring education system for local and refugee children alike.
-In 2016 and 2017, GPE helped the government build 66 classrooms in the Lake Chad region, launched school meals and nutrition awareness programs reaching close to 23,000 children, distributed textbooks to more than 58,000 students, and started training programs to expand the number of qualified teachers there.
+In 2016 and 2017, GPE helped the government build 86 classrooms in the Lake Chad region, launched school meals and nutrition awareness programs, distributed 60,000 new textbooks, and started training programs to expand the number of qualified teachers there.
 In all, over 8,500 children have benefitted from these interventions.

 11 years old